 5.1.
-I do not bring my role or local authority into disrepute your/its functions.
-For example, behaviour that is considered dishonest and/or deceitful can bring your local authority into disrepute.
+I do not bring my role or council into disrepute.

-As a member, you are trusted to make decisions on behalf of your community and your actions and behaviour are subject to greater scrutiny than that of ordinary members of the public.
-You should be aware that your actions might have an adverse impact on your, other members and/or your local authority and may lower the public's confidence in your or your local authority's ability to discharge
+As a councillor, you are trusted to make decisions on behalf of your community and your actions and behaviour are subject to greater scrutiny than that of ordinary members of the public.
+You should be aware that your actions might have an adverse impact on your, other councillors and/or your council and may lower the public's confidence in your or your council's ability to discharge your/its functions.
+For example, behaviour that is considered dishonest and/or deceitful can bring your council into disrepute.

-You are able to hold the local authority and fellow members to account and are able to constructively challenge and express concern about decisions and processes undertaken by the council whilst continuing to adhere to other aspects of this Code of Conduct.
+You are able to hold the council and fellow councillors to account and are able to constructively challenge and express concern about decisions and processes undertaken by the council whilst continuing to adhere to other aspects of this Code of Conduct.